dotninth/eink-friendlyifier/README.md

 I initially used the [einkbro](https://github.com/plateaukao/einkbro) browser.
 But the latest versions stopped working reliably on my [Onyx Boox](https://www.boox.com/), and eventually, the browser stopped working altogether.

 So, I installed Via.
-This browser supports adding scripts compatible with _Greasmonkey_, _Tampermonkey_, etc. And that's how **E-ink Friendlyier** was created.
+This browser supports adding scripts compatible with _Greasemonkey_, _Tampermonkey_, etc. And that's how **E-ink Friendlyier** was created.

 Besides adapting website colors, this user script also attempts to make all interactive elements, like links and buttons, clearly visible.